2026 Masters: How to watch, scores, tee times, TV times - PGA TOUR

 Written by Staff

-The first major championship of the season tees off from Augusta National Golf Club on Thursday, and this year, there are more streaming and viewing options throughout the week than ever before.
+The first major championship of the season continues from Augusta National Golf Club on Friday, and this year, there are more streaming and viewing options throughout Masters week than ever before.

+Defending champion Rory McIlroy and Sam Burns, who is chasing his maiden major title, co-lead after carding 5-under 67s on Thursday.
+A trio of Jason Day, Patrick Reed (2018 Masters champion) and Kurt Kitayama are tied for third at 3-under par.
+Two-time Masters champion and world No. 1 Scottie Scheffler is part of a pack at 2 under, along with Shane Lowry, Xander Schauffele and Justin Rose, who lost to McIlroy in the 2025 playoff at Augusta.

 Here's how to watch all the action from the 90th Masters Tournament.